As designers and brand marketers, the importance of brand consistency is drummed into us as an article of faith.

 If your staff/partner community runs larger than 50-100, consider implementing a centralized signature-management tool like one of the vendors listed below.
 Pricing will run from $1-2 per user per month, typically, but your ability to simplify execution and drive user adoption will be well worth it.

 If you need to make the case for the business value of an email signature program, try a media-planning perspective.
 Multiply the number of employees by the average number of emails sends per year.
 This yields the total number of brand impressions your email signature program will deliver.
 Next, divide the number by 1000.
-Divide this result by the annual subscription fee for your email signature system, and you’ll have your cost per thousand, or CPM.
-If the number is under $5, you’re probably got a good case.
+Divide this result by the annual subscription fee for your email signature system, and you’ll have your cost per thousand or CPM.
+If the number is under $5, you’ve probably got a good case.

 Office Documents